dashpay/docs/docs/user/network/dashmate/index.rst

 Masternode setup
 ================

-You can setup both regular masternodes and Evolution masternodes (evonodes) using dashmate.
-There are few minor extra steps for evonodes, but the process is largely identical for both masternode types.
+Dashmate is primarily recommended for setting up Evolution masternodes (evonodes).
+With the exception of a few minor extra steps for evonodes, the process is identical for evonodes and regular masternodes.
 Complete the steps in the sections below to set up your node or follow along with this step-by-step tutorial.

 .. raw:: html